 Google PSI has a ‘properly size images’ audit, which you can pass by properly sizing your images.
 The resolution is the number of pixels in an image.
 The way we identify this is by height and width.

 You need to resize the image to match the display size your site visitors will see.

 Image compression is the act of reducing the file size of your images as much as you can without sacrificing the quality of the images.
-Compression tools exist that will not only help you to deal resizing but also compress media files.
+Compression tools exist that will not only help you to deal with resizing but also compress media files.

 Check out lossless image compression options that reduce your images’ file size by removing the unnecessary metadata.

-Manual Image Optimization
+Manual of Magento Image Optimization